Fraud Blocker

 As the name may suggest, strip demolition involves the stripping and saving of sections, appliances, previous installations, and more.
 These stripped components are then moved, reused elsewhere, or recycled post-demolition.
 This demolition is much more controlled and careful than other demolition methods.

-1. Implosion - Another self-explanatory form of demolition, implosion demolition, seeks to destroy the building by using controlled explosives to collapse said structure.
+1. Implosion Demolition in NJ - Another self-explanatory form of demolition, implosion demolition, seeks to destroy the building by using controlled explosives to collapse said structure.
 Either the collapsing structure will fall into itself or onto its side.
-Of course, this process is quite dangerous and should only be carried out by licensed and experienced professionals.
+Of course, the demolition process is quite dangerous and should only be carried out by licensed and experienced professionals.

-At Hale Built Group, our demolition processes follow safety regulations and industry best practices so that hazardous materials are contained or wholly removed from the site safely and efficiently.
+1. Regulatory Compliance and Safety Assurance: Adherence to safety regulations and industry best practices ensures that hazardous materials are safely contained or removed from the demolition site.

 Is a Permit Needed for a Demolition Project in New Jersey?